-Note: Notwithstanding the amendments made by subsections (a) and (g) [of section 108 of Pub.
-L. 101-627], any fishery management plan or amendment which--
+Notwithstanding the amendments made by subsections (a) and (g) [of section 108 of Pub.
+L. 101-627], any fishery management plan or amendment which-

-(1) addresses a highly migratory species fishery to which section 304(f)(3) of the Magnuson Fishery Conservation and Management Act (as amended by this Act [101-627]) applies, shall remain in force and effect until superseded by a fishery management plan prepared by the Secretary, and regulations implementing that plan.
+- (1) addresses a highly migratory species fishery to which section 304(f)(3) of the Magnuson Fishery Conservation and Management Act (as amended by this Act [101-627]) applies, - (2) was prepared by one or more Regional Fishery Management Councils, and - (3) was in force and effect on January 1, 1990.

+shall remain in force and effect until superseded by a fishery management plan prepared by the Secretary, and regulations implementing that plan.